mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Blood Surge**: Allied Wraithlings gain +1⚔️/+1❤️.

 name:     Grasp Of Agony<br>
-text:     Choose an enemy minion.
+text:     Target an enemy minion.
 When it dies, it deals 3 damage to enemies around it.

 name:     Horn of the Forsaken<br>
 text:     Whenever your General recieves damage, summon a 1⚔️/1❤️ Wraithling nearby your General.